RazTheGoon/Kingdom1/ReadMe.md

 The final command looks like this: `$ gcc 9545.c -o 9545 && ./9545`

 ![S](Images/rootaccess.png)
-**We have root**
+**ROOT ACHIEVED**

 ## Final thoughts on this first box

-I had a great time with this exercise.
-It was a good way to get some practice with Linux privilege escalation exploits that I don’t often get.
+Well, I had a great time with this exercise.
+It was a good way to get some practice with Linux privilege escalation exploits that I don’t often get to use.
 Most of my experience with Linux priv esc comes in the form of exploiting cronjobs or SUID permissions.
-So, needless to say this was a welcome change of pace for me.
+So, this was a welcome change of pace for me.

 Any questions?
+Comments?
+Want to tell me I got something wrong?
 Feel free to contact me via email: jwautry93@gmail.com you can also reach out to me on my [LinkedIn](https://www.linkedin.com/in/jwautry/)

 More write-ups will be coming in the future, so make sure to keep a look out for those.
 I have 2 more boxes to chronicle in this series and loads more projects to take on after that.